agilbert1412/Archipelago.Gifting.Net/README.md

 For example, if you have 10 items that all have the same traits, the Parser will not be able to distinguish them.
 The "Perfect" item list has every item with distinct traits.
 But even an imperfect list will work.

-Your items can be any type you want, and the class is build as a generic so that you can tell it what types are your items.
+Your items can be any type you want, and the class is built as a generic so that you can tell it what types are your items.
 In the following example, the type `string` is used and the game is presumed to freely create items by name.

 BKTreeCloseTraitParser is currently the only implementation of ICloseTraitParser, other implementations can be created by consumers of the API.